BlueDragn/pair-programming-28/README.md

  - Kicked off our first meeting
  - Begin working on our project
  - Anshuman as a Navigator and Emerson Bualat as a Pilot.
+### Day 03 : Apr 08
+ - Anshuman as a pilot and Emerson Bulat as a Navigator
+ - begin working on tech-stack-section and fininshed tablet and mobile design.
+ - had healthy discussion about project and other tech. stuff.